 I am a residential school survivor of thirteen years.
 I graduated from Akaitcho Hall in Yellowknife in 1977.
 I also graduated from First Nation Management Diploma Program 1993-1995.
 And recently completed the Targeted Initiatives for Old Workers (TIOW) Program Certificate, Yukon College, Whitehorse, YT Jan. - April 2016.

 I came into the Yukon in 1990, and worked at the Yukon College, Whitehorse, YT for 6 years, and returned as a student.
 I then moved to Old Crow around 1995-96.
-I also had the opportunity to help my partner Stanley Njootli Sr. training for Yukon Quest several years.
-I was so happy to be living my way of life, that I longed for many years.
+I was so happy to be living my way of life that I longed for many years.
+From 1997 to present, I’ve been living in Whitehorse with contract work in Dawson City.
 I also began learning more about traditional medicines and alternative healing methods.
-I have also learned crystal healing methods.
-Over the years, I have taught medicine gathering and healing in the communities of Fort McPherson, Dawson City, Old Crow, and Whitehorse in schools, support centres, healing retreats, and one on one.
-I am a breast cancer survivor.
+Over the years, I have taught medicine gathering and healing in the communities of Fort McPherson, Dawson City, Old Crow, and Whitehorse in schools, support centres, healing retreats, and offer private lessons.

-I have had the opportunity to work with Coppermoon Gallery, Northwest Company, Danoja Zzeh Culture Centre, Forty Mile Gold Workshop, Adaka Cultural Festival over the years.
-I mostly to personal orders from my clients, for graduations, weddings, etc.
+I have had the opportunity to work with Danoja Zho Culture Centre, Forty Mile Gold Workshop, Adaka Cultural Festival, and Unorthodox Yukon over the years.
+I mostly take personal orders from my clients, for graduations, weddings, etc.